ServiceNow/azimuth/docs/docs/user-guide/exploration-space/confusion-matrix.md

 !!! tip

-    The [outcomes](../../key-concepts/outcomes.md) colors are shown on the confusion matrix.
+    The prediction [outcomes](../../key-concepts/outcomes.md) colors are shown on the confusion matrix.

 ![Screenshot](../../_static/images/exploration-space/confusion-matrix.png)

 !!! example

-    In this example, 45% of utterances labeled as `bill_due` were predicted as `bill_balance`.
+    In this example, 55% of utterances labeled as `bill_due` were predicted as `bill_balance`.